Mottie/tablesorter/README.md

 View the [complete listing here](https://github.com/Mottie/tablesorter/wiki/Change).

+#### Version 2.7.8 (2/17/2013)

+* Fixed script errors:
+  * Comment start was stripped when converting files from UTF-8 w/BOM to UTF-8 w/o BOM.
+  * Fixed Firefox error in the filter-formatter files, when HTML5 elements don't exist, oops!

 #### Version 2.7.7 (2/17/2013)

 * Updated the currency parser to ignore formatting (commas, decimals and spaces) when detecting the column parser.